joergschultzelutter/mpad/docs/COMMANDS/DAYTIME_KEYWORDS.md

     - Morning: 06:00 / 6AM local time
     - Daytime: 12:00 / 12PM local time
     - Evening: 10:00 / 6PM local time
+    - Note that this is also the order in which e.g. wx data is pulled.
+A day always starts with the "Night" and ends with the "Evening" values.
 - Everything else: unless noted differently, all other time references are in UTC

 Whereas noted for the respective [action keyword](ACTION_KEYWORDS.md), these daytime setting keywords (and also the [date](DATE_KEYWORDS.md) setting keywords) can be combined with the action keywords.
 Examples: